 skin rashes or eczema

 Symptoms of compromised gut health in parents:

-Our immune system is influenced by our environment and our diet.
+Our environment and our diet influence our immune system.
 The best way for babies to get probiotics is through breast milk.
-When the lactating parent takes probiotics like Lacta-Biotic and makes dietary changes to support their gut health, the benefits are passed on to the baby.
-Improving gut health for the parent leads to a stronger immune system and greater resilience.
-This comes in handy for all the demands on a parent.
-Sleep is improved when we have a healthy gut and we feel less foggy and worn out.
+A mother can take probiotics and make dietary changes to support their gut health, and the benefits are passed on to the baby.
+Improving gut health for the parent leads to a more robust immune system and greater resilience.
+This comes in handy for all the demands on a new parent.
+Sleep improves when we have a healthy gut and feel less foggy and worn out.

-Just as prebiotic oligosaccharides feed the probiotic bacteria for the infant, the parent must adopt a diet rich in prebiotic foods to feed the probiotic bacteria in their gut.
-Breastfeeding parents can benefit from taking probiotics to support lactation as well as eating a nutrient-dense diet containing foods that support healthy gut flora.
+Just as prebiotic oligosaccharides feed the probiotic bacteria for the infant, the parent must adopt a diet rich in prebiotic foods to feed the probiotic bacteria in their own gut.
+Breastfeeding parents can benefit from taking probiotics to support lactation, and eating a nutrient-dense diet promotes healthy gut flora.

 Other ways to promote gut health:

 Our gut microbiome affects our daily life and long-term health.
 A healthy gut protects us from imbalances in our body, reducing inflammation and disease.
 Bacteria in our gut improve digestion.
-When our gut is working well, we have 1-3 bowel movements a day that are easy to pass and are not accompanied with symptoms like gas, bloating, constipation or diarrhea.
+When our gut works well, we have 1-3 bowel movements a day that are easy to pass and are not accompanied by symptoms like gas, bloating, constipation, or diarrhea.
 Using probiotics and a healthy diet will get everything working smoothly.
-You will be feeling more energetic and ready for all the things parenthood sends your way.
+Your healthy gut improves your baby’s gut health.
+By improving your gut health, you will feel more energized and ready for everything parenthood sends your way.